Stray/robotlegs-utilities-CompoundCommandMap/README.md

 	[Inject(name='stuffHappened')]
 	public var stuffHappenedEvent:SomeOtherEvent;

 etc - but there's a common use case where you'd only be interested in the fact that all 3 events have fired and wouldn't need the events at all, or would only need the last one.

+ICompoundCommandMap has an API with 3 functions:

+	function mapToEvents(commandClass:Class, oneshot:Boolean = false, requiredInOrder:Boolean = false):ICompoundCommandConfig;

+	function hasCompoundCommand(commandClass:Class):Boolean;

+	function unmapCompoundCommand(commandClass:Class):ICompoundCommandConfig;

+ICompoundCommandConfig - returned when mapping / unmapping - has the API:

+	function addRequiredEvent(eventType:String, eventClass:Class = null, named:String = ""):ICompoundCommandConfig;

+	// all events set using addRequiredEvent
+	function get requiredEvents():Array;

+	// events that have not yet fired function get remainingRequiredEvents():Array;

+	// whether the events are only picked up in order - ie event2 is ignored until after event1 is received function get requiredInOrder():Boolean;

+	/* returns an array of the events that have arrived so far as a strong typed IEventAsPayload with 3 properties: the event, the event class and the event name if it was mapped with a name  */ function get eventsAsPayloads():Array;

+	function get oneshot():Boolean;

 See tests/org/robotlegs/base/CompoundCommandMapTest for full usage examples.